edge-servers/immunity-docs/general/code-of-conduct.rst

 participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in OpenWISP to help us create safe and positive experiences for everyone.
+We invite all those who participate in Immunity to help us create safe and positive experiences for everyone.

 2. Open Source Citizenship